Welcome!

 History

-Last Modified: Apr 4 2019 11:41AM by Jeff_Joslin
+Last Modified: Oct 8 2024 8:23AM by Jeff_Joslin

 If you have information to add to this entry, please contact the Site Historian.

 In 1886 Charles F. Hilker was working as a traveling salesman for a rail supply company when he learned of a business opportunity: a company with a patented rail-car sealing system had run out of money and the assets could be bought cheaply.
 (Railways had begun to use a system of wire and a lead seal to secure rail-car doors and show whether they had been tampered with before being opened at their destination.)
 Hilker bought the assets and established the National Car Seal Co., based out of Hamilton, Ohio.
-The patent system proved to be problematic and Hilker was forced to invest time and money to improve it and reduce manufacturing costs by developing custom machinery.
+The patented system proved to be problematic and Hilker was forced to invest time and money to improve it and reduce manufacturing costs by developing custom machinery.
 After a couple of years they were successful and were making and selling 12 million seals per year.
 Charles F. Hilker was president and Sherman C. Schauer was superintendent.
 Other members of the Hilker family were also active in the business.

 In 1891 the National Car Seal Co. developed and began selling drill presses and emery grinders, perhaps as a means of using their in-house machine design skills and to diversify their business.
 By 1894, the National Car Seal Co. was doing business as the Hamilton Machine Tool Co. for their machine tool line.
 At this point the Hamilton Machine Tool Co. was not a corporate entity distinct from the National Car Seal Co.